David-Design-Center/designcenter/src/posts/custom-closets-for-home-office.md

 **![Genesis walk-in closet with island-style workstation & illuminated shelving](https://res.cloudinary.com/designcenter/image/upload/v1756487769/imgi_54_ARMADI_2019_pag30-31_onwfpu.avif)**

 Appraisers note that New York apartments with designer storage often **sell 8-10 % faster** and command premiums up to **$200 per square foot**, thanks to the blend of functionality and luxury appeal.
-Beyond ROI, a custom closet signals meticulous upkeep and elevates perceived square footage—two factors buyers prize in the city's competitive market.
+Beyond ROI, a custom closet signals meticulous upkeep and elevates perceived square footage-two factors buyers prize in the city's competitive market.

 **Ready to transform your space?** [Schedule your complimentary consultation](https://dnddesigncenter.setmore.com/) today to discover how a custom closet can enhance both your daily routine and your property value.